Identifying the Quadrupolar Nature of Gravitational Wave Background through Space-based Missions: Identifying Quadrupolar Nature through Orbital Motion of Space Missions

+The quadrupolar signature of the SGWB can be revealed by scanning the ORFs across the configuration space defined by Euler angles.
+While PTAs and astrometric observations benefit from large numbers of baselines—approximately $10^2$ and $10^9$, respectively—current and near-future terrestrial and space-based GW missions operate with only a limited number of detector pairs within a given frequency band.
+Nevertheless, the orbital motion and self-rotation of space-based detectors enable effective exploration of the ORF configuration space, inducing time-dependent correlation modulations that reflect the SGWB’s quadrupolar structure.

-This section examines specific examples of laser and atom interferometers, focusing on space-based missions characterized by distinct orbital and orientation dynamics.
-Specifically, we consider two pairs of detectors: LISA-Taiji, which operates in heliocentric orbits, and TianQin-AEDGE/MAGIS, situated in Earth orbits.
-The results can be utilized to assess the capabilities of these systems for detecting the SGWB and identifying its quadrupolar nature.
-The benchmark SGWB we consider originates from compact binary populations, characterized by a spectrum $S_h(f) \equiv h_c(f)^2/f$, where $h_c = 8.1 \times 10^{-25} \times (f/\mathrm{Hz})^{-2/3}$~\cite{KAGRA:2021duu}.
+In this section, we examine representative examples of laser and atom interferometers aboard space missions, whose orbital and orientational dynamics naturally sample the relevant configuration space.
+In particular, we focus on two detector pairs: LISA-Taiji, operating in heliocentric orbit, and TianQin-AEDGE/MAGIS, in geocentric orbit.
+Their orbital and orientation configurations are illustrated in the right panel of Fig.~\ref{fig:config}.
+These examples serve to evaluate the capability of such systems to detect the SGWB and identify its quadrupolar nature.

+In practice, the timescale over which the Euler angles vary—approximately one year for heliocentric orbits and one month for Earth orbits—greatly exceeds the duration required to resolve the lowest frequency bins (on the order of $10^4$~s).
+This allows synchronized observations between detector pairs to be divided into multiple time segments.
+As these missions exhibit simple responses corresponding to individual basis elements in Eqs.~(\ref{eq:RCB}), we set the relevant coefficients $B_m^I$ to unity for simplicity.

+Correlations involving terrestrial detectors operating in overlapping frequency bands can be similarly analyzed by incorporating their respective orbital and orientation parameters.

+The benchmark SGWB we consider originates from stellar-mass compact binary populations, including BHs and neutron stars, characterized by a spectrum $S_h(f)\equiv h_c(f)^2/f$ with $h_c = 8.1\times10^{-25}\times(f/\mathrm{Hz})^{-2/3}$ representing the characteristic strain, across frequencies from $10^{-4}$~Hz to $10^2$~Hz~\cite{KAGRA:2021duu}.
+This irreducible background is in the weak signal limit for the four missions considered.